zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

 ## Introduction

 This lab walks you through the steps to create the components necessary to create a data flow like the one shown in the graph below.
-In order to create source and target components, first we need to create a set of “data assets”.
+To create source and target components, first, we need to create a set of “data assets”.
 The data assets represent each of the elements in the diagram.
 We’ll start by creating the data asset for the source, and then the target.

    ![Data Flow](./images/odidataflow.png " ")